SA 8000 Certification - Definition

 - Business Management & Operations

 - Economics, Finance, & Analytics

 SA8000 Certification is an attestation issued to a company having met the criteria and standards of SA800.
 SA8000 was established in 1989 by a coalition of corporate organizations.
 It is an international workplace-quality standard or an auditable certification standard that fosters social accountability and other appropriate practices in the workplace.

-The SA8000 certification follows the standards and practises of the International Organization for Standardization (ISO).
-The criteria for SA8000 certification emanated from the resolutions of various industries on social accountability and standard organizational practises.
+The SA8000 certification follows the standards and practices of the International Organization for Standardization (ISO).
+The criteria for SA8000 certification emanated from the resolutions of various industries on social accountability and standard organizational practices.
 Hence, before a company can have SA8000 certification, it must undergo the assessment of SA8000.